amjadalsayyed/Movies-Library/README.md

 ## Getting Started

-To run this in your machine clone the repository then run _npm install_ in your trimnal after opening the directory (make sure to navigate to myServer directory)
+### To run this in your machine

+1. clone the repository then run _npm install_ in your terminal after opening the directory (make sure to navigate to myServer directory)

+2. type _nodemon_ in the terminal to run your server.

+3. you need to install postgressql database in your machine.

+4. create a database to link it with the project .

+5. you need to change the name in the database link to the new database name to link it .

+6. run your sql database .

+7. then try the routs in the thunder or the postmen.

 ## Project Features

-You can accses some Endpoints from the Movie DB API
+1. You can accses some Endpoints from the Movie DB API .

+2. YOu can create , read , update and delete from the dataBase using routes .